StateFromJakeFarm/SC18Problems/problems/Mode/problem.md

 ## Output Format

 Print a single integer denoting the value that occurs most frequently in the array.
-If two values are tied for most frequent occurance, print the one with the lower value.
+If two values are tied for most frequent occurrence, print the one that is smaller.

 ## Sample Input
 ```